sts/smailr/README.md

-# Smailr - A Virtual Mail Hosting Management CLI
+# Smailr - A Virtual Mail Hosting Management CLI (NOTE: STILL IN DEVELOPMENT)

 Smailr is a small CLI application, which lets you manage a typical Exim / Dovecot stack.